-The first SM-based optimization algorithm was introduced in [4].
+The first SM-based optimization algorithm was introduced in Bandler et al. (1994b).
 This method assumes a linear mapping between the parameter spaces.
-This assumption may not be accurate if significant misalignment exists between the two spaces.
-An initialization overhead of fine model simulations is required.
+This assumption may not be fulfilled if significant "misalignment" exists between the two spaces.
+Here, "misalignment" denotes the difference between the fine model response and the coarse model response for the same set of parameters.
+For two identical models there is no misalignment.
+The more the functional behaviours of the two models differ, the more the misalignment increases.

-Aggressive Space Mapping (ASM) [5] eliminates the simulation overhead required in [4].
+Aggressive Space Mapping (ASM) (Bandler et al., 1995b) eliminates the simulation overhead required in Bandler et al. (1994b).
 It exploits a quasi-Newton step in predicting the new iterates.
 The algorithm does not assume that the mapping is necessarily linear.
-However, the nonuniqueness of the parameter extraction step may lead to divergence or oscillations of the process [6].
+However, the nonuniqueness of the parameter extraction step may lead to divergence or oscillations of the process (Bandler et al., 1996).

 Several approaches were suggested to improve the uniqueness of the extraction step in the ASM algorithm.
-These include Multi-Point Extraction (MPE) [6], the penalty approach [7] and the statistical parameter extraction approach [8].
-The Aggressive Parameter Extraction (APE) algorithm [40] addresses the selection of perturbations utilized in the MPE process.
+These include Multi-Point Extraction (MPE) (Bandler et al., 1996), the penalty approach (Bandler et al., 1997a) and the statistical parameter extraction approach (Bandler et al., 1997b).
+The Aggressive Parameter Extraction (APE) algorithm (Bakr et al., 1999b) addresses the selection of perturbations utilized in the MPE process.
 APE classifies the possible solutions to the extraction problem.
 The perturbations are obtained by either solving a linear system of equations or through an eigenvalue problem.

-Trust Region Aggressive Space Mapping (TRASM) [9, 10] integrates a trust region methodology with the ASM technique.
+Trust Region Aggressive Space Mapping (TRASM) (Bakr et al., 1998; Bandler et al., 1999c) integrates a trust region methodology with the ASM technique.
 It also exploits a Recursive Multi-Point Extraction (RMPE) procedure.
 The available information about the mapping between the two spaces is utilized in the RMPE.

 Both ASM and TRASM assume the existence of a coarse model that has sufficient accuracy.
 In both algorithms coarse model simulations are used to guide the optimization iterates.
 If the coarse model is severely different from the fine model both algorithms are not likely to converge.

-The Hybrid Aggressive Space Mapping (HASM) algorithm [11, 12] is designed to handle severely misaligned cases.
+The Hybrid Aggressive Space Mapping (HASM) algorithm (Bakr et al., 1999c; Bandler et al., 1999b) is designed to handle severely misaligned cases.
 The algorithm utilizes SM optimization as long as SM is converging.
 Otherwise, it switches to direct optimization.